lewagonjapan/programming4everybody/README.md

 ## Setup

 **N.B:** This is a free online learning series, and our teachers **won't** be able to help you with your computer configuration.
-If you are just moving your first steps (you don't know Git, Ruby, what a terminal is, or any of the tools we are using), please just watch the videos and, if you feel confident enough, use a REPL as described below.
+If you are just moving your first steps (you don't know Git, Ruby, what a terminal is, or any of the tools we are using), please just follow the lectures and, if you feel confident enough, use a REPL as described below.
 Want to learn to configure your computer like a pro? **[Do it with us!](#going-further)**

 ### REPL